You know that you’re “supposed” to be investing, but what exactly does that mean?

 Here’s a surprising stat for you: if you’re trying to predict how well an investment will perform going forward, the single most important variable you can look at is how much it costs.

-The reason why is pretty simple too.
-Every dollar you pay in fees is a dollar that isn’t earning returns and isn’t helping you reach your goals.
+The reason why is pretty simple.
+Every dollar you pay in fees is a dollar that isn’t earning returns and therefore isn’t helping you reach your goals.
 The less you pay, the more money you actually have invested.

 There are a number of different types of fees to watch out for, and this post goes in-depth on all of them, but here’s a quick rundown: